vegafusion/vegafusion.github.io/source/duckdb.md

 ## Vega transforms with DuckDB

-VegaFusion can be configured evaluate Vega transforms using the DuckDB python library by calling `vegafusion.runtime.set_connection("duckdb")`.
-This
+VegaFusion can be configured to evaluate Vega transforms using the DuckDB Python library by calling `vegafusion.runtime.set_connection("duckdb")`.

 Once the DuckDB connection is enabled, pandas DataFrames referenced by Altair charts are automatically registered with DuckDB and Vega transforms are translated into DuckDB SQL queries.
 Here is a full example, adapted from the [2D Histogram Heatmap](https://altair-viz.github.io/gallery/histogram_heatmap.html) Altair gallery example.